Too Much Homework in High School: Navigating the Academic Pressure

 So abundant homework causes all sorts of calamities instead of fulfilling its direct duty: helping learners do better at school.
 Homework fails you as a student in this issue as well.

 How Does Too Much Homework Affect Students?

-So how much homework is too much?
+So how much hw is too much?
 Maybe we are just unfair in our evaluations?
 Well, many scientists agree upon the following formula: 10 minutes multiplied by a student’s year.
-For example, first-grader should get 10 minutes of homework per day, fifth-grader should spend 50 minutes on homework, and 11-year students should face 110 minutes of homework, which is slightly less than two hours.
+For example, first-grader should get 10 minutes of hw per day, fifth-grader should spend 50 minutes on homework, and 11-year students should face 110 minutes of homework, which is slightly less than two hours.
 If you spend 3 to 4 and more hours every day to cope with homework you are obviously overburdened.
-Besides, after 2 hours usefulness of homework begins to decline rapidly, so the remaining hour or two is time wasting.
+Besides, after 2 hours usefulness of schoolwork begins to decline rapidly, so the remaining hour or two is time wasting as it’s almost impossible to focus on homework after that.
 This is not to mention that only high school students get some benefit from this work, young children do not benefit at all and they are better left to play with peers.